 \section{Non-asymptotic regime}

+Entropic uncertainty relations are often used to establish the security of QKD in the non-asymptotic regime \cite{EUR2012}.
+In particular, they have been applied successfully in CV QKD by Furrer \textit{et al.}~\cite{Furrer}.
+Unfortunately, this elegant method does not yield a tight bound on the key rate for CV QKD.
+Quoting Leverrier \cite{Lev2017}: \begin{quote} \textit{“This~[CV QKD]~protocol can be analyzed thanks to an entropic uncertainty relation, but~[...]~this approach does not recover the secret key rate corresponding to Gaussian attacks in the asymptotic limit of large $n$, even though these attacks are expected to be optimal.”} \end{quote} In the same paper, Leverrier showed that the Asymptotic Equipartition Property (AEP) \cite{AEP} is better suited for CV QKD as it converges to the secret key rate corresponding to Gaussian attacks in the asymptotic limit.

-The theory developed in the previous sections can be extended to the non-asymptotic regime where a finite number $n$ of signals is exchanged between Alice and Bob.
+As we show below, the theory developed in the previous sections can be extended to the non-asymptotic regime where a finite number $n$ of signals is exchanged between Alice and Bob.
 To achieve this goal, we need to make two main modifications to our theoretical analysis.

 The first modification accounts for the finite-size correction to the entropic functions appearing in the asymptotic rate in Eq.~(\ref{rinfty}).
-These corrections can be computed using the Asymptotic Equipartition Property \cite{AEP}:
+These corrections can be computed using the AEP \cite{AEP}:

 where the additive term $\Delta$ can be bounded as \cite{XXX}

 and $\epsilon_s$ is the entropy smoothing parameter.
 Furthermore, Eq.~(\ref{r_n}) also includes a term due to privacy amplification, characterised by the hashing parameter $\epsilon_\text{h}$.
 The corresponding key is secure up to probability $\epsilon = \epsilon_\text{s} + \epsilon_\text{h}$ (see Ref.~\cite{AEP} for more details).